 To speak with a Military Support Representative, please contact the Military Support Group at 1.800.977.8449 ext.
 6533, or email email@example.com

-All Service members receive an application fee waiver.
-Spouses or children of active duty military men and women will receive the waiver and a ten percent tuition discount.
+All Service members receive both a library and application fee waiver.
+Spouses or children of active duty military men and women will receive the application fee waiver and a ten percent tuition discount.

 Credit for Military Training

 CSU allows transfer of credit hours for prior academic credits, training, and relevant professional licenses and certifications.
 Up to 75 percent of undergraduate courses and 50 percent of graduate courses can be transferred into your degree program.
 Students are allowed to transfer in 15 percent of coursework into the DBA program.
 For the full Transfer Credit Policy, please download the CSU Student Handbook.

 The College-Level Examination Program offers students a chance to earn college credit by earning qualifying scores on selected examinations offered by CollegeBoard for knowledge they've acquired through independent study, prior course work, on-the-job training, professional development, cultural pursuits or internships.

 Columbia Southern University grants credits for the CLEP tests in which scores that meet the American Council on Education recommended levels for acceptance have been achieved.
 CLEP exams are eligible for possible transfer credit up to the maximum allowance per degree at CSU (e.g. up to a total of 45 semester hours of credits for an associate degree or up to 90 semester hours for a bachelor’s degree).
 CSU has no maximum number of courses that will be accepted, except that at least 15 credit hours of associate degree level courses and 30 credit hours of bachelor’s degree level courses must be taken at CSU.

 CLEP offers more than 30 different types of exams covering a multitude of topics.